javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 ### Always "use strict"

-Modules always `use strict`, by default.
+Modules always work in strict mode.
 E.g. assigning to an undeclared variable will give an error.

 ```html run
 <script type="module">